shijiegu/shijiegu.github.io/_posts/2025-10-18-ChangeOfMind.markdown

 Meanwhile, we are exploring if the gaze of the animal is related to this mental exploration of options.
 Please stay tuned for the final paper!

 - Written by Shijie Gu, Oct 19, 2025 and Nov 13, 2025.
+- Figures edited by Loren Frank, Nov 11, 2025.
-- Edited by Vanessa Bender, Nov 13, 2025.
+- Text edited by Vanessa Bender, Nov 13, 2025.